-Sample Letter to a Networking Contact.
-A sample letter to a networking contact is included at the end of this chapter.
+Sample Email to a Networking Contact.
+A sample email to a networking contact is included at the end of this chapter.
 Always include the name of any mutual acquaintance in the first paragraph of your letter (particularly if the person you are writing to is an indirect contact and a mutual acquaintance referred you to him/her).
 In the second paragraph, explain why you think a meeting would be beneficial to you.
 You should also include any relevant work experience you possess.
-In your final paragraph, indicate you will be calling within the next week to schedule a brief meeting.
-Do not request more than 20 minutes of your contact's time.
+In your final paragraph, indicate you will be calling or otherwise following up with an email within the next week to schedule a brief meeting.